dani69654/CoinFlip/README.md

 # CoinFlip
 CoinFlip with oracles to have randomness

-It's a Coin Flip smart contract game that uses Provables API in order to have randonmess.
+It's a Coin Flip smart contract game that uses Provables API in order to have randomness.

 || How to use it ||